abdullahelmetwali/abdullahelmetwali/README.md

 ## Hi There 👋 I'm Abdullah
-I'm a Frontend Engineer based in Mansoura, Egypt.

-Digging for more.
+Self-Taught Frontend Engineer whose digging for more.

 Thrive on turning complex problems into simple, beautiful, and intuitive designs.

 ECE Student whose hate electronics.